nonblocking/mashroom/packages/test/test-server1/README.md

 # Test Server 1

-A simple test server which runs in dev mode (re-compiles and reloads after code changes) and doesn't require any external services.
+A simple test server that runs in dev mode (re-compiles and reloads after code changes) and doesn't require any external services.

 It automatically adds all plugins from https://github.com/nonblocking/mashroom-plugin-demos if it is cloned into a folder *mashroom-plugin-demos* on the same level as this repo.